-Qualifying points should are counted regularly toward titles, Finals, Merit, and HOF.
-Effective June 1, 2024.
+Qualifying points are counted regularly toward titles, Finals, Merit, and HOF.

 As used in this rulebook, immediate family means spouse, parents, grandparents, children, grandchildren, siblings, or any combination of the preceding by marriage, i.e., stepchildren or parents-in-law, or person residing in the same household.